nibalizer/istio101-blitz/workshop/exercise-6/README.md

 4. Now that Datadog is monitoring Istio, let's test it out by generating some load on your guestbook application.

-   1. For paid cluster, you can acceess the guestbook via the external IP for your service as guestbook is deployed as a load blanacer service.
-Get the EXTERNAL-IP of the guestbook service via output below:
-      ```console
-      kubectl get service guestbook -n default
-      ```

-   2. For lite cluster, first, get the worker's public IP:
+   1. For lite cluster, first, get the worker's public IP (you can also use the same link from Exercises 4 and 5):
       ```console
       bx cs workers <cluster_name>
       ```